Richard III (play): Synopsis

-Richard asks Buckingham to secure the death of the princes, but Buckingham hesitates.
-Richard then recruits Sir James Tyrrell who kills both children.
-When Richard denies Buckingham a promised land grant, Buckingham turns against Richard and defects to the side of Henry, Earl of Richmond, who is currently in exile.
-Richard has his eye on Elizabeth of York, Edward IV's next remaining heir, and poisons Lady Anne so he can be free to woo the princess.
-The Duchess of York and Queen Elizabeth mourn the princes' deaths.
-Queen Margaret meets them.
-As predicted, Queen Elizabeth asks Queen Margaret for help in cursing.
-Later, the Duchess applies this lesson and curses her only surviving son before leaving.
-Richard asks Queen Elizabeth to help him win her daughter's hand in marriage.
-She is not taken in by his eloquence, and stalls him by saying that she will let him know her daughter's answer in due course.
+Richard asks Buckingham to assassinate the princes, but Buckingham hesitates.
+Richard instead recruits an assassin who kills both children.
+When Richard denies Buckingham a promised land grant, Buckingham turns against Richard and defects to the side of Henry VI's nephew, the Earl of Richmond, who is currently in exile.
+Richard has his eye on the young Elizabeth of York, Edward IV's next remaining heir, and kills Lady Anne by poison so he can be free to woo this younger Elizabeth.
+Richard's mother, the Duchess of York, and the older Elizabeth mourn the princes' deaths.
+As prophesied, Queen Elizabeth asks Queen Margaret for help in cursing Richard.
+Later, the Duchess applies this lesson and curses her only surviving son before fleeing.
+Richard asks Queen Elizabeth to help him win her daughter Elizabeth's hand in marriage.
+She is not taken in by his eloquence, and stalls by saying that she will let him know her daughter's answer in due course.

 The increasingly paranoid Richard loses what popularity he had.
-He faces rebellions, led first by Buckingham and subsequently by the invading Richmond.
+He faces rebellions, led first by Buckingham and subsequently by Richmond's invading forces.
 Buckingham is captured and executed.
-Both sides arrive for a final battle at Bosworth Field.
-Prior to the battle, Richard is sleeping and visited by the ghosts of his victims, each telling him to "Despair and die".
-They likewise attend and wish victory on Richmond.
-Richard wakes, screaming "Jesus", then realises that he is all alone and cannot even pity himself.
+Both sides arrive for a final battle at Bosworth Field, prior to which Richard, asleep, is visited by the ghosts of his victims, each telling him to "Despair and die".
+They likewise wish for Richmond's victory.
+Richard wakes, screaming for Jesus, then realises that he is all alone and cannot even pity himself.

-At the Battle of Bosworth Field (1485), Lord Stanley (who is also Richmond's stepfather) and his followers desert Richard, whereupon Richard calls for the execution of George Stanley, hostage and Lord Stanley's son.
-But this does not happen, as the battle is in full swing, and Richard is at a disadvantage.
+At the Battle of Bosworth Field (1485), Richmond's stepfather Lord Stanley and his followers desert Richard, whereupon Richard calls for the execution of Stanley's son: a young hostage.
+This does not happen, however, as the battle is in full swing, and Richard is at a disadvantage.
 Richard is unhorsed on the field, and cries out, "A horse, a horse, my kingdom for a horse".
-Richmond kills Richard and claims the throne as Henry VII.
+Richmond kills Richard and claims the throne, becoming Henry VII.